wader/jq-dash-docset/README.md

 # Install docset in dash

+Search for "jq" under "User Contributed Docsets" in dash.

-Download or clone this repo.
-In dash under "Docsets" preferences tab press "+", select "Add Local Docset" and browse to where you downloaded and select "jq.docset".
+Alternatively download or clone this repo and in dash under "Docsets" preferences tab press "+", select "Add Local Docset" and browse to where you downloaded and select "jq.docset".

 # Build docset yourself